Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 6) Write to invoke curiosity

-What you write is meant to generate a desire to know more in each audience member, whether that be more about your company, your brand, or your product.
+What you write is meant to generate a desire to know more about each audience member, whether that be more about your company, brand, or product.

 7) Write to each network